AstmDesign/rails-design-patterns/README.md

 # README
 This repo strives to outline all of the rails patterns with basic examples of each one.

+### Value Object:
+* Used to consolidate data together into one object and eliminate data clumps.
+Usually these objects are just POROs.

 ### Service Objects
 #### Naming:
 * Name service objects so that they end in 'or' (i.e. AccountCreator, ProfileAuthenticator) or name them with commands/actions words (i.e. CompleteTask, CreateAccount, etc).